cgalmenartest/node/CONFIG.md

 		 "state": "Open"
 		},...
 ```
+Changing the value of state is largely cosmetic as it is used to drive drop downs and other display information.
+If you change the value of value and do not change code ot support it, midas will behave in an inconsitent manner.

 When upgrading Midas from versions prior to .21 you may need to run ```./tools/postgres/rename-public-to-open-state.sh``` to update any existing projects or opportunities.